pesalerno/PUMAgenomics/README.md

 Estimating genotyping error and optimizing stacks parameters
 -----

-This is following the [Mastretta-yanes et al 2015](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12291/abstract) paper.
-First, we ran several iterations of the parameters in denovo_map in order to explore parameter space with the R code of Mastretta-Yanes.
-You only need to run these analyses with the intra- and inter- library replicates.
+Following the library replicates protocol design by [Mastretta-yanes et al 2015](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12291/abstract), we ran several iterations of parameters values within suggested ranges in denovo_map in order to explore parameter space.
+These analyses were only ran with the intra- and inter- library replicates.